diliscia/stm_accessibilty_review/README.md

 # STM Accessibilty Review.
 Metodology notes

-## Data exploration and tools
+## Data Exploration and Tools
-- For this analysis it was used public data was accesible on the [STM.com website](http://www.stm.info/en/about/developers).
+- For this analysis it was used public data accesible on the [STM.com website](http://www.stm.info/en/about/developers).
-- The data was downloaded on February 2021 and according to the `calendar` table contains data related to the trips from October 26th 2020 to March 21st, 2021
+- The data was downloaded on February 2021 and according to the `calendar` table it contains data related to the trips from October 26th 2020 to March 21st, 2021.
 - The analysis was done using SQL.

 ## Data ask
-With the main purpose to use data analysis on public transit accessibility, the objetive is to provide more details about the real accesibility to the Bus and Metro in Montreal, using as proposed metrics: the access to Metro the stations and posibility to use the bus service offered by the STM.
+- With the main purpose to use data analysis on public transit accessibility, the objetive is to provide more details about the real accessibility to the Buses and Metro Stations in Montréal, using as proposed metrics: the access to the Metro Stations and posibility of use of the bus service offered by the STM.

-## Data Quality test
+## Data Quality Test
-- Some data was duplicated due to malformed names in the metro stations (accents, dash or numbers to idnetify the metro entrance).
+- Some data was duplicated due to malformed names in the Metro Stations (accents, dash or numbers to identify the Metro entrances).
 Some cleaning was perfomed to remove the duplications.
 - The total of trips in the data were validated using the public information on the STM website.
-- The total of available Bus units os not available, however the total of trips is consistent with the public information on the STM website.
+- The total of available Bus units is not available, however the total of trips (withing the calendar window) is consistent with the public information on the STM website.

 ## Data Modeling and Analysis

-Four SQL queries were required to model and perfom the initial data exploration:
+Five SQL queries were required to model and perfom the initial data exploration:
-- **bus_stop_wheelchair_boarding**: to validate the total of bus stops adecuate for users on wheelchair.
+- **bus_stop_wheelchair_boarding.sql**: to validate the total of bus stops adecuate for users on wheelchair.
-- **bus_trips_wheelchair_accessibility**: to validate the total of bus trips adecuate for users on wheelchair.
+- **bus_trips_wheelchair_accessibility.sql**: to validate the total of bus trips adecuate for users on wheelchair.
-- **metro_stations_wheelchair_boarding_accessibility**: to validate the total of metro stations with adecuate access for users on wheelchair
+- **metro_stations_wheelchair_boarding_accessibility.sql**: to validate the total of metro stations with adecuate access for users on wheelchair
-- **total_bus_accessibility_opportunities_stops_plus_units**: combining the bus stops data and the trips accesibility, to create an index based on the total ooporunities to effectively board a accessible vehicle from an accesible stop.
+- **total_bus_accessibility_opportunities_stops_plus_units.sql**: combining the bus stops and trips accessibility data, to create an index based on the total ooportunities to effectively board an accessible vehicle from an accessible stop.
-- **total_bus_accessibility_opportunities_by_route.sql**:
+- **total_bus_accessibility_opportunities_by_route.sql**: grouping the stops / trips events by routes, to validate the total oportunities of full access presented to the users for each offered bus route in the system.

 All queries are included in SQL files (sql_code folder).